mcxross/eidetic/README.md

 mem_memwal_config
 ```

 Account selection is process-local.
-Eidetic does not mutate `~/.sui/client.yaml` and does not persist the selected Memwal account across server restarts.
+Eidetic does not persist the selected Memwal account across server restarts.
 If no account is selected after restart, Eidetic reloads `~/.sui` and falls back to Sui's `active_address`.

-Memwal writes store a stable Eidetic payload in Memwal and also write a local SQLite index.
-Search first attempts Memwal recall, then falls back to the local SQLite index for exact matching and compatibility.
+### Other Storage Options

+If you prefer to store data strictly locally, Eidetic offers alternative backends.

-### SQLite
+#### SQLite

-SQLite is the default backend and requires no external services:
+SQLite requires no external services:

 ```bash
 eidetic --storage-backend sqlite serve